-In care homes, steps may be needed to prevent the spread of blood-borne diseases.
+In care homes, you may need to take steps to prevent the spread of blood-borne diseases.
 The biggest risk of blood-borne infection comes from needlesticks where sharps are infected.
-See diseases, infections and allergies.
+See diseases, infections and allergies in the workplace.

 You're required by law to ensure that risks from hazardous substances used by your business are assessed and managed effectively.
 These substances may include things such as:

 You must minimise exposure to hazardous substances and train staff in how to handle these substances safely.
 You should ensure staff know how to deal with accidents and spillages according to the Control of Substances Hazardous to Health Regulations (COSHH).
 Download COSHH guidance (PDF, 264K).

 You must also comply with laws covering the disposal of hazardous waste.
 See dealing with hazardous waste.